DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Course/month_1/week_1/plan.md

 Note these in `notes.md` as they happen:
 - [ ] Does anyone allow Rose to possess them?
 (Toy chest scene, Floor 3)
 - [ ] Does the party try to negotiate with or fight the cult shadows?
 - [ ] Does anyone attempt to sacrifice a party member to the Flesh Mound?
+(If so: that character is dead.
+No save.)
+- [ ] How many characters die?
+Record names and manner of death.
 - [ ] Does anyone try to fight Rose or Thorn directly?
 - [ ] Who figures out Rose and Thorn are dead, and when?